OluwaseunPhronesis/Corper-Analytical-Challenge-/README.md

 6. Line chart visualize Hourly % Change in Orders and Transaction.
 7. Area chart visualize hours by Orders amount.
 8. Map chart showing the State and Order amount. ***NB the Africa map used was not the right map to use but just used for sample purpose.***

+## Summary of the Report and Dashboard Carried out
+The report was done by Pivot table which was 10 in total Pivot-Manage-pivot table-
+1. Order amount, Transaction count, Quality of items, Average delivery time, Average customer ranking delivery.
+2. Category, order of amount and % of grand total for order of amount.
+3. Restaurant name, Order Amount and Target.
+4. Order data (Hours), HOH % order amount (Right click- show value as % Difference, comparing by Previous) and HOH % Transactions by % difference
+5. Cuisine by order amount
+6. Order Date by Order Amount
+7. Order amount by State
+8. Order amount, Payment Mode and order Amount in %
+9. Order amount and Target (% = order amount/Target)
+10. Mode of Payment, Average delivery time and Average customer ranking delivery

+After the report the next thing is to start creating a Dashboard on Report Page by opening another sheet for Dashboard.

+View – show – uncheck headings then change the background into black (Highlight -Home -fill color)

+Bring in a shape to make it as heading, insert icons

+To link the report page with the text box (insert text box-right click on the tip of the box-fx =report Pivot table analysis – insert slicer- zone

+The dashboard has a zone slicer for filtering by Zone Text card of cumulative order amount, Transaction count, Quality of items, Average delivery time, Average customer ranking delivery.
+Visualization of Category, order of amount and % of grand total for order of amount in text format.
+Using Bar chart to visual Restaurant order amount by target and Order amount by Cuisine line chart to visualize Hourly % Change in Orders and Transaction Area chart visualize hours by Orders amount
+Map chart showing the State and Order amount
+***NB: the map chart cannot be created by on the pivot table direct.***
+To create a map in pivot table